afa-farkhod/Elasticsearch-JavaAPI-connection/README.md

   - run CRUD operations with  Elasticsearch and Kibana
 - [Elasticsearch Java API Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/index.html): The Java API client provides strongly typed requests and responses for all Elasticsearch APIs.
 - [Elasticsearch api secure using SSH tunneling](https://pramodshehan.medium.com/elasticsearch-api-secure-using-ssh-tunnels-c6e82595842f) - SSH is a method for secure remote login (encrypted secure shell connection) from one machine to another machine.
 Following shows how to do elasticsearch securing using ssh tunneling
+- [Verifying HTTPS with a CA certificate](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/connecting.html) - The generated root CA certificate can be found in the certs directory in your Elasticsearch config location.
+If you’re running Elasticsearch in Docker there is [additional documentation](https://www.elastic.co/guide/en/elasticsearch/reference/8.8/docker.html) for retrieving the CA certificate.

 ![image](https://github.com/af4092/Elasticsearch-JavaAPI-connection/assets/24220136/b6f66593-2135-409a-be7d-74b3863f6201)